MBL-Woods-Hole/sequenceserver-HOMD/README-HOMD.md

     -rw-rw-r--  1 ubuntu ubuntu    1131 Mar 14 14:16 .sequenceserver-single_ncbi.conf
     -rw-rw-r--  1 ubuntu ubuntu    1141 Mar 14 14:00 .sequenceserver-single_prokka.conf
     ```
-### WebBrick
+### WebPack
-    WebBrick needs to be recreated on the server if you change any javascript code
+    WebPack needs to be recreated on the server if you change any javascript code
     or any css (anything in the public directory).
 So edit,push changes, pull to server
     then run 'npm run build' in the base SS directory to recreate the *min.js files that it reads on startup